vmware/terraform-provider-vra/website/docs/r/vra_blueprint.html.markdown

 ---
 layout: "vra"
-page_title: "VMware vRealize Automation: Resource vra_blueprint"
+page_title: "VMware Aria Automation: Resource vra_blueprint"
-description: A resource that can be used to create a vRealize Automation cloud template, formerly know as blueprint.
+description: A resource that can be used to create a VMware Aria Automation cloud template (blueprint).
 ---

-# Resource: vra\_blueprint
+# Resource: vra_blueprint

-Creates a VMware vRealize Automation (vRA) cloud template resource, formerly known as a blueprint.
+Creates a cloud template (blueprint) resource.

 ## Example Usage